How to Get Pee Out of a Mattress: A Comprehensive Guide

 FAQs

-How often should I clean my mattress?
+When should I clean my mattress?

-Does sunlight really help in removing urine odor?
+Does sunlight help with urine odor removal?

 Absolutely!
 UV rays can kill bacteria and neutralize odors.

-Are commercial cleaners safe for all mattress types?
+Are commercial cleaners safe on all mattresses?

 Always read the label and test a small area first.